oVirt/ovirt-engine-metrics/roles/oVirt.metrics-store-installation/README.md

 # ANSIBLE_JINJA2_EXTENSIONS="jinja2.ext.do" ./configure_ovirt_machines_for_metrics.sh --playbook=ovirt-metrics-store-installation.yml
 ```

-**Note:** This playbook ends with failure on https://github.com/oVirt/ovirt-ansible-vm-infra/issues/65
+**Note:** If this playbook ends with failure on https://github.com/oVirt/ovirt-ansible-vm-infra/issues/65
 But all vms are created succesfully.
 Need to see how to fix the failure.
 You can continue with deploying OpenShift from the metrics store installer virtual machine.